Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Proton induced transmutation: fidelity to nuclear environments

 In this section, a comparison of transmutation products is made between fission reactor, fusion reactor, and intermediate-protons.
-Transmutation calculations normalized across irradiation types by the number of displacements and were performed on metals that are common nuclear materials.
+Transmutation calculations normalized across irradiation types by the number of displacements and were performed on common base elements for nuclear materials.
 A wide range of proton energies were used to evaluate the degree to which proton irradiation can be tailored to match a given neutron environment.